nbariletto/nbariletto.github.io/_pages/about.md

 Recent News
 ======
-My poster, based on the preprint "Posterior Consistency in Parametric Models via a Tighter Notion of Identifiability" (joint with Bernardo Flores and Stephen G. Walker), won a best paper award (second place) at the 14th International Conference on Bayesian Nonparametrics held at UCLA in June 2025!
-You can read the article [[here](https://arxiv.org/pdf/2504.11360)].
+I won a best poster award (second place) at the 14th International Conference on Bayesian Nonparametrics held at UCLA in June 2025!
+You can read the underlying research [[here](https://arxiv.org/pdf/2504.11360)].

 Ongoing research
 ======